 Step 4: Configure Kernel

 The Linux kernel source code comes with the default configuration.
 However, you can adjust it to your needs.
 To do so, follow the steps below:

-2. Copy the existing configuration file using the
+2. Copy the existing Linux config file using the

 cp -v /boot/config-$(uname -r) .config

-The command launches several scripts, which then open the configuration menu:
+The command launches several scripts that open the configuration menu:

 Note: Changing settings for some options can lead to a non-functional kernel.
 If you are unsure what to change, leave the default settings.

 1. Start building the kernel by running the following command: